Erlanger Health Board

 The product of a years’ long effort by the Chattanooga-Hamilton County Hospital Authority’s to best position the health system in navigating the dynamic and rapidly-changing health care landscape, effective as of July 1, 2023, Erlanger Health finalized its reorganization from a governmental hospital authority to a private, public-benefit corporation.
 Today, Erlanger Health’s self-perpetuating, 10-member, governing board is comprised of various esteemed, civic and social leaders both in the region and throughout the State of Tennessee.

-The Board presently holds monthly meetings to effect the business and affairs of Erlanger Health.
+The Board presently holds monthly meetings to affect the business and affairs of Erlanger Health.
 It also has a number of very active committees (to include the Audit & Finance, Quality & Compliance, Leadership Development & Compensation, Nominating & Governance, in addition to its Executive Committee) that support the Board in this regard and otherwise support Erlanger Health mission, vision and values.

 Background